Neat Neat Neat

-"Neat Neat Neat" is the second single by English punk rock band the Damned, released on 18 February 1977 by Stiff Records, simultaneously with their debut studio album Damned Damned Damned.
+"Neat Neat Neat" is the second single by the English punk rock band the Damned, released on 18 February 1977 by Stiff Records, simultaneously with their debut studio album Damned Damned Damned.

 The single was reissued in Stiff's Damned 4 Pack mail-order set.
 A CD version was issued in the Stiff Singles 1976-1977 box set by Castle Music in 2003.

 The single was also issued in Australia, Ireland, Japan (on Island Records) and New Zealand.

 In 2005, Stylus Magazine ranked the song's bassline at No. 33 in their list of the "Top 50 Basslines of All Time".